Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Test of the response function model by broadband acoustic injection

 using the response function $R(f,f')$ derived from single-frequency injections. \Fref{fig:WhiteNoiseTest} shows the results of the broadband acoustic noise injection test in the PR booth, performed just after the single frequency acoustic injections.
 The excess in the interferometer signal is almost consistent with the calculation from the \Eref{eq:WhiteNoiseTest}.

-However, there was some discrepancy larger than the statistical error in detail, e.g., around 230~Hz or around 600~Hz.
-This can be interpreted as multipath fading and/or shadowing at the "fatal spot" of the interferometer.
-This situation will be improved by locating many microphones in the same area.
+However, there was some discrepancy larger than the statistical error in detail, \textit{e.g.}, around 230~Hz or around 600~Hz.
+This can be interpreted as multipath fading and/or shadowing at the "weak points of the interferometer" (it means the points that the interferometer is affected by the sound effectively).
+This situation will be improved by locating many microphones in the same area, or by performing acoustic injection from varied positions.